LINSCAN -- A Linearity Based Clustering Algorithm: New Algorithm: LINSCAN

 \subsection{The Embedding and Distance}

-LINSCAN seeks to keep the advantages DBSCAN provides while applying it to the task of distinguishing QLCs.
+LINSCAN seeks to keep the advantages of DBSCAN while being applicable to the task of distinguishing QLCs.
 To do this, we embed data points into $\PP(\RR^d)$, the space of probability measures on $\RR^d$, and then cluster the data using a notion of distance between distributions.
-Letting $\mathrm{eccPts}\in \NN$ and defining $R^{m}(x)$ be the $m$-nearest neighbors to $x$ in $X$, we define a mapping